 Ask your doctor about working with a registered dietitian (RD).
-An RD can review your food diary to determine whether you're eating a balanced diet.
-They can also help you plan meals so you get all the nutrients you need and enjoy food that tastes great.
+She can review your food diary to decide if you're eating a balanced diet.
+She can also help you plan meals so you get all the nutrients you need and enjoy food that tastes great.

-Do you hesitate to leave home because of Crohn's symptoms like diarrhea, pain, and cramping?
+Do you worry about leaving home because of Crohn's symptoms like diarrhea, pain, and cramping?
 That’s understandable, especially as you learn how your condition affects you.
-But don’t let yourself get isolated.
+But don’t feel like you have to be stuck at home all the time.
 A little planning will help you get out and about, so you can do your daily routine as normally as possible.

-Locate restrooms in public areas such as restaurants, shopping malls, highway rest areas, and anywhere you tend to go in your local area.
+Locate restrooms in public places like restaurants, shopping malls, highway rest areas, and anywhere you tend to go in your local area.
 This can help you keep a mental map of bathroom stops in mind when you're out and about.

 Pack a travel kit that includes a spare set of underwear, toilet tissue, wipes, a couple of zip-top plastic bags, and deodorizer.
 You may never need it, but just knowing it’s there can give you peace of mind.